 God tells us that sin has clear consequences.
-And, that is very true for unforgiveness.
-In fact, there are serious consequences for unforgiveness.
+And that is very true for unforgiveness.
+In fact, there are severe consequences for unforgiveness.
 So, if you are thinking clearly, please avoid them and forgive.

-While there are most likely more, here are six bad consequences you escape if you forgive.
+While there are probably more, here are six dire consequences you escape if you forgive.

 Loss of a Walk with God

-The great news is, even if you don't forgive, you still have the gift of eternal life with our Lord Jesus Christ.
+The great news is even if you don't forgive, you still have the gift of eternal life with our Lord Jesus Christ.
 You are still God’s child, so praise God for that.
 But, your unforgiving spirit separates you from fellowship with God.
-It separates you from enjoying the benefits of dependence on His wisdom, and separates you from growing more of the Fruit of the Spirit in your life.
+It separates you from enjoying the benefits of dependence on His wisdom and from growing more of the Fruit of the Spirit in your life.

 Loss of Health and Vitality

-Psalms 32 is believed to be written by David after his sin with Bathsheba and had Uriah killed.
-While this scripture is more about confession, it still provides the clear impact of the loss of health without forgiveness.
+Psalms 32 is believed to be written by David after his sin with Bathsheba and after having Uriah killed.
+While this scripture is more about confession, it still provides the precise impact of losing health without forgiveness.
 Listen to David contrast the joy of forgiveness with the physical suffering of unconfessed sin.

 How about you?
 Are your physical struggles more spiritual than medical?
-This does not say all sicknesses or physical ailments are from specific sin in your life which forgiveness will cure!
-But, the consequences for unconfessed sin are bad.
+This does not say all sicknesses or physical ailments are from specific sin in your life, which forgiveness will cure!
+But, the consequences for unconfessed sin are dire.
 And, if you refuse to forgive, don’t expect to be as healthy and happy as before.

 Loss of Joy

 It is a simple but sometimes forgotten truth that the greatest enemy to present joy and high hopes is the cultivation of retrospective bitterness. – Robert G. Menzies